romeokoi/EDIDreader/README.md

 ```
 status should say “Running”:<br>

-To permanently set the bluetooth name of the pi:
+To permanently set the bluetooth name of the pi to "raspberrypi":
 ```bash
 sudo nano /etc/machine-info
 ```